Connect with others who understand.

 Multiple Myeloma – An Overview

-Multiple myeloma is a type of blood cancer that occurs when lymphocytes (white blood cells) called plasma cells begin to grow in a rapid, uncontrolled way.
+Multiple myeloma is a type of blood cancer that develops when white blood cells called plasma cells begin to grow in a rapid, uncontrolled way.
 Abnormal plasma cells can form tumors in bone marrow or soft tissue, causing pain and weakening bones.
 By crowding out healthy bone marrow, multiple myeloma causes a dangerous drop in the number of healthy blood cells produced in the marrow.
 In some people with multiple myeloma, malignant plasma cells secrete abnormal proteins that can damage the kidneys and other organs.

 What Is Multiple Myeloma?

-There are many types of disorders that can affect plasma cells.
+Many types of disorders can affect plasma cells.
 Some types and stages of plasma cell disorders are mild and asymptomatic.
 They do not cause any symptoms and do not require treatment, but they may progress to multiple myeloma in a small fraction of people.
 More severe plasma cell disorders, including myeloma, can be life-threatening and must be treated urgently.

 The History of Multiple Myeloma

 Although multiple myeloma has likely existed since ancient times, English physician Samuel Solly published the first well-documented case of multiple myeloma in 1844.
-He was treating a 39-year-old named Sarah Newbury who had developed severe bone pain and multiple bone fractures.
-Newbury died after four years, despite treatment with rhubarb pills and infusions of orange peel.
-Autopsy revealed Newbury’s bone marrow had been replaced with a red substance that contained unusual cells.
+He was caring for a 39-year-old woman named Sarah Newbury, who had developed severe bone pain and multiple bone fractures.
+She died after four years, despite treatment with rhubarb pills and infusions of orange peel.
+An autopsy revealed her bone marrow had been replaced with a red substance that contained unusual cells.
 Solly referred to Newbury’s condition as “mollities ossium,” a Latin phrase meaning “softening of the bones.”

 The following year, London physician Thomas Watson treated Thomas McBean, who experienced a series of unusual fractures.
 McBean did not respond to traditional treatment with leeches, but he improved for a time after receiving preparations of steel and quinine.
-After McBean died, an autopsy showed bone lesions containing similar cells as those found in Newbury.
+After the patient died, an autopsy showed bone lesions containing similar cells as those found in Sarah Newbury.

 In the 1960s, treatments such as melphalan (known by its brand name Alkeran) and corticosteroids like prednisone were first used in cases of multiple myeloma.
 During this period, Swedish physician Jan Waldenström identified abnormal antibodies (proteins used by the immune system to fight infection) produced by myeloma cells.
 These abnormal proteins, also called monoclonal proteins, are a vital component in the diagnosis of myeloma and related disorders to this day.